-Ask your local bottle shop staffer or grocery store booze steward for the freshest of the fresh and enjoy the harvest.
+Ask your local bottle shop staffer or grocery store booze steward for the freshest of the fresh.

-Block 15 out of Corvallis, Oregon benefits from being located close to quality hops, as well as some cutting-edge agricultural research from nearby Oregon State University.
+Block 15 out of Corvallis, Oregon, benefits from being located close to quality hops as well as some cutting-edge agricultural research from nearby Oregon State University.
 On top of that, they’re simply very good at what they do.
-Their hop-forward beers are all the better this time of year, like the spirited Fresh Flow and Sticky Hands IPAs.

-Fans of the danker beers will love this year’s Fresh Hop Eliot from Portland’s Ex Novo.
+Fans of danker beers will love Fresh Hop Eliot from Portland’s Ex Novo.
 It shows stone fruit alongside fresh grass and green tea notes — a verdant hop field in a can.
-The standard Eliot is a great year-round offering but taste it side-by-side with the seasonal version to fully understand the might of the fresh hop.
+The standard Eliot is a great year-round offering but tastes it side-by-side with the seasonal version to fully understand the might of the fresh hop.

 San Diego’s Modern Times has become a household name among West Coast hop enthusiasts.
 In addition to smaller-batch fresh-hop renditions available at their tap houses, the producer also cans a very fresh and very delicious Ghost Mountain IPA this time of year.
 Packed with Nelson, El Dorado, and Ekuanot hops, it is fruity and refreshing.